 In addition to the original Atari 8-bit version, Oliphant also ported the game to the Commodore 64.
 Both versions were released by Sierra under the SierraVision label in 1983, alongside an Apple II and IBM/PC version done by John Redekopp.

 Mr. Cool, Peter Oliphant’s take on Q*Bert, was released by Sierra On-Line under the SierraVision label in 1983.

 Oliphant also did the Commodore 64 version with John Redekopp doing the Apple II and IBM/PC versions

 Mr. Cool was inspired by Q*Bert but without the isometric playfield.

 Like WallWar the game featured some surprisingly good visual effects, like the melting when hit by fireballs or hot springs.

 By jumping on platforms you could cool them off and change their color, when all platforms had turned into a designated color the level was completed.

 The only defense against the hot stuff was the Super Cool Time, a limited ability that allowed for a number of seconds with harmless enemies – something I completely missed when I played it

 Neither WallWar nor Mr. Cool became commercial success stories, notably, WallWar sold only a very limited number of copies.
-With the North American Video Game crash in late 1983 everybody moved on, including Oliphant who in 1984 after he had helped port a few games for Sierra On-Line joined Cinemaware.
+With the North American Video Game crash in late 1983, everybody moved on, including Oliphant who in 1984 after having helped port a few games for Sierra On-Line joined Cinemaware.

 In 1991, Oliphant sat out on his most ambitious project, spending the next four years developing the role-playing game Stonekeep, released in 1995 by Interplay.